 After you depart the cogwheel train at the top of the mountain, make sure to take time to explore the area around the glacier.
 Germany’s highest church is here, along with an igloo village.
 If you’ve never seen a glacier before, you’re basically standing on one!
 Pretty cool, huh?
 When you’re ready, make your way over to the gondola which will bring you to Zugspitze, your final destination.
 These gondolas run every 30 min and sometimes more during peak season, so plan your ride up, accordingly.

 My favorite part about exploring the peak is that you can cross from Germany to Austria as many times as you want!
 I think I crossed about 10 times!
 Don’t miss the crystal hut where you can learn all about snowflakes and crystals, but mostly, just enjoy the view.
 If you’re hungry there is a cafe and Alpine hut, serving up hearty food!
 Even after growing up in Alaska, among mountains, this has to be one of the best views I have ever seen!
 Enjoy the photos, but make sure you get out and see this for your self, as they do not do it justice.

-After you’ve got your fill of the gorgeous view, grab a fast pass ticket at the Eibsee bahn, unless there’s not a line, and wait for your number to be called.
+After you’ve had your fill of the gorgeous view, grab a fast pass ticket at the Eibsee Bahn, unless there’s not a line, and wait for your number to be called.
 This is one of the world’s highest gondolas, so buckle in for an intense ride!
 If you’re scared of heights, you can always take the train back down the same way you came, but this ride is a blast!
 Continue your trek the same way you arrived, getting on the Zugspitzebahn at the Eibseeplatz and heading to the Garmisch Hbh and in no time you’ll be on your way to Munich.